aeroscraper/aeroscraper-contracts/SECURITY_AUDIT_REPORT.md

 A comprehensive security audit was conducted on all instructions in the aerospacer-protocol contract.
 Out of 16 instructions:

 - ✅ **16 Production-Ready (100%)**: All instructions now meet production security standards
-- ✅ **All Issues Resolved**: Critical and important security gaps have been fixed
+- ✅ **All Issues Resolved**: All critical and important security gaps have been fixed
+- ✅ **Mainnet Deployment Approved**: Protocol meets all security requirements for production deployment

 ---